Selecting Good Recessed Downlights

 Can Lights come with integral recessed LED, or with medium based (E26) sockets.
 The recessed housing is comprised of the “can” with mounting brackets, or a box with the can inside.
 The housing is installed prior to the finished ceiling (from which the housing gets the nickname “rough-in”).
 There are also Retrofit and Remodel Downlights which have different housings to accommodate installation in finished ceilings.

 Features of a bad Can Light

-Nobody wants to look at a bare lamp.
+Nobody wants to look at a really bright bare lamp.
 So in the 1880’s when lamps first became widely available for use it didn’t take long for luminaires to feature lamp shades or to recess the lamp.
 Sadly, in recent years it’s not uncommon to find a new breed of cheap “compact” style recessed luminaires in many new home, condo, and apartment projects.
 These compact style semi-recessed luminaires have very bright emitting surfaces that are a significant source of glare.
 These styles of luminaries are often misrepresented as “recessed” products, but while their housing may be, their light source is not.
 Why do these products exist?
 Well, their purpose is really meant for utility spaces where good optics is not needed.